A hands-on course on artificial intelligence in computational biotechnology and medicine

 Acknowledging the importance of mathematical models and computations in the analysis and understanding of complex biological systems, and the need of crossdisciplinary collaborations in future biotech and medicine.

-The course gives 5 ECTS, and the students will be evaluated based on three activities:
+The students will be evaluated based on three activities:

 - Team project